 This bad boy comes with options like a lat pulldown/pulley system, cable crossover, and a bench.

-This beast also comes with free shipping which is extra nice when trying to keep the budget down.
+This beast also comes with free shipping, which is extra nice when keeping the budget down.

 - More for your money